 Their function is to store grain and other food crops for the winter, keeping them dry and safe from animals, hence their slatted panels (usually in wood or stone) and height.

 Depending on the area, hórreos will have slightly different styles and use different construction materials (wood, carved granite stone, thatched, tiled or slate roofs, etc).
 Some hórreos also include roof decorations, from simple pointy carved stone to crosses or more elaborate figures.
-They are also known by different names, ‘hórreo’ being the most widespread; but ‘cabozo’ or ‘cabazo’ also being popular names.
+Different names knew them, ‘hórreo’ being the most widespread, but ‘cabozo’ or ‘cabazo’ also being popular names.

 Hórreos are a common feature in Galicia’s countryside.
-The oldest reference to Galician hórreos comes from the 12th century book of poems Cantigas de Santa María, written by the King Alfonso X ‘El Sabio’ (nicknamed ‘The Wise Man’), so we know this classic examples of agricultural architecture have been in use in the area for many centuries.
+The oldest reference to Galician hórreos comes from the 12th-century book of poems Cantigas de Santa María, written by King Alfonso X ‘El Sabio’ (nicknamed ‘The Wise Man’), so we know this classic examples of agricultural architecture have been in use in the area for many centuries.

-There are some impressive granaries across the land, one of the most famous being located in the village of Carnota, in the Costa da Morte, which is 35 metres long and dates back to the 18th century.
+There are some impressive granaries across the land, one of the most famous is located in the village of Carnota, on the Costa da Morte, which is 35 metres long and dates back to the 18th century.